camescasse/java-automation/README.md

 > **Note:**
 >
->Make sure to use your browser name in lowercase.
+>Make sure to write your browser name in lowercase.
 >
 > Currently supported ones are Chrome, Firefox and Edge.